-NIIT Technologies Announces Global Partnership With mabl Inc. to Strengthen AI-driven Automated Testing
+NIIT Technologies announces global partnership with mabl Inc. to strengthen AI-driven automated testing

-NOIDA, India and LONDON, Sept.
-30, 2019 /PRNewswire/ -- NIIT Technologies Limited, a leading global IT solutions organization and mabl, Inc, today announced a global partnership to deliver AI-driven automated solution for faster, economical and better application testing services.
+BOSTON, Oct.
+1, 2019 /PRNewswire/ -- NIIT Technologies Limited, a leading global IT solutions organization, and mabl, Inc. today announced a global partnership to deliver AI-driven automated solution for faster, economical and better application testing services.

 Vamsi Rupakula, Executive Vice President, NIIT Technologies said, "We are very excited to combine our strong domain understanding and testing capabilities with mabl's intelligent test automation platform.
 This partnership strengthens our commitment to enable our clients deliver significant business impact from quality engineering powered by emerging technologies like AI and ML."